christianromo1/christianromo1/README.md

 # Christian Romo

-Aspiring Cybersecurity Analyst and IT Professional — B.S. in Cybersecurity, CompTIA Security+ certified, CCNA in progress
+Aspiring Cybersecurity Analyst and IT Professional — B.S. in Cybersecurity, CompTIA Security+, CCNA in progress

 ## About
 Hi!
 Nice to meet you!
 I'm a first-generation graduate of Loyola University Chicago with a B.S. in Cybersecurity, a minor in Computer Crime & Forensics, and CompTIA Security+ certification.
 I'm currently pursuing my CCNA and working through CodePath's Intermediate Cybersecurity course to deepen my networking knowledge and build blue-team fundamentals with SIEM systems.
 Five years in customer-facing roles sharpened skills such as clear communication, quick problem-solving, adaptability, and close attention to detail; skills I've since applied to network analysis, digital forensics, and penetration testing through coursework, labs, and competition.
 I have multiple top-percentile rankings across 3 consecutive National Cyber League seasons, including a Top 7% national finish in Network Traffic Analysis.
 I've completed consecutive MetaCTF flash CTFs and worked through TryHackMe's Junior Penetration Tester and SOC Level 1 paths.